 Will I get any feedback even if I’m not a finalist or winner?

-Sorry, but in this mini version of our startup challenge there is no feedback for entrants who are not selected as finalists.
+All round 1 entrants will receive written feedback from the judges.
 Finalists will be able to network on the night to gather verbal feedback on their pitches directly from the judges and audience.

 Can I register my interest now and complete my entry later?

 Yes.
-The iStart system allows you to create your entry without completing all the fields.
+The StartupCompete system allows you to create your entry without completing all the fields.
 You have right up until the deadline to complete or edit your entry and submit it.

 What is “commercially available”?

-We are running this Challenge to support new ideas that are not available on the market while the Challenge is in progress.
-This means that they cannot be bought and/or installed by a customer before the Challenge winners are announced (19th April 2016).
+We are running this Challenge to support new ideas that are not available on the market before the end of the Challenge, or have only been on the market within the last 12 months and have so far earned less than $5m revenue.
+On the market means that they can be bought or installed by a customer.
 We understand that some companies use early-adopter sales to support pre-launch development of a new product, and so we would disregard any early-adopter sales when considering commercial availability.
 We would also allow an existing commercially available product to be entered if the features described in the entry were not yet commercially available.